platformsh/platformsh-docs/sites/platform/src/guides/wordpress/redis.md

     Configure Redis for your WordPress site.
 ---

-There are a number of Redis plugins for WordPress, only some of which are compatible with Platform.sh.
+There are a number of Redis plugins for WordPress, only some of which are compatible with {{< vendor/name >}}.
 We've tested and recommend [WP Redis](https://wordpress.org/plugins/wp-redis/) and [Redis Object Cache](https://wordpress.org/plugins/redis-cache/), both of which require a minimal amount of configuration.